Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - Smaller third-party-integration ecosystem (Zapier connects fine; fewer “native” integrations than HubSpot)

-Capsule → (Affiliate-disclosed when programme available; I configure Capsule for every UK Web Marketing client at Growth Engine + above.)
+Capsule (Affiliate-disclosed when the programme is available; I configure Capsule for UK Web Marketing clients as part of a bespoke build and monthly retainer.)

 Data residency: EU available, but not default.
 Pipedrive the company is Estonian (HQ in Tallinn).
-Customers can request EU data residency (Frankfurt) at any tier; the default for new signups appears to be a mixed US + EU model unless you specifically ask.
-Worth reading the current docs at signup + getting EU residency in writing from the sales team.
+Customers can request EU data residency (Frankfurt) at any tier; the default for new signups appears to be a mixed US and EU model unless you specifically ask.
+It is worth reading the current docs at signup and getting EU residency in writing from the sales team.

-GDPR posture: Estonian company = EU jurisdiction; DPA is solid; the sub-processor list is published.
+GDPR posture: An Estonian company sits in EU jurisdiction; the DPA is solid; the sub-processor list is published.
 Less aggressively “GDPR-first” than Capsule (Capsule was built for it; Pipedrive added it later) but compliant.

 When to choose it:

-- You have a 3+ person sales team and need granular per-user reporting + permissions
+- You have a 3+ person sales team and need granular per-user reporting and permissions

 - You already have Pipedrive workflows your team is used to